 We want to change that.
-We want to offer a period of dignity where women know they don’t have to ask, or to beg but they can simply pop into a Period Friendly Point and know they will find what they need.
+We want to offer a period of dignity where women know they don’t have to ask, or to beg, but can simply pop in to a Period Friendly Point and know they will find what they need.

 The Solution: Period Friendly Points